EDUC5507 Cultural and Historical Perspectives of the Mathematics Curriculum

 The places (e.g. Greece, Asia, The Middle East) are those that have made mathematics a culturally rich field.
 The people (e.g. from the 'ancients' to Al Khowarizmi, Descartes, Euler, Gauß, Galois, Ramunujan, Praeger and Tao) are those who have made mathematics a vibrant and relevant discipline.

 - Students are able to (1) describe and critique the contributions, and their significance, of world cultures to the development of mathematics; (2) identify key people in the history of mathematics, and evaluate the important and seminal contributions they have made to its development; (3) explore and interpret the way in which mathematics, applied in particular themes, has been foundational in understanding and interpreting the world around us; (4) research and analyse how the fundamental topics in mathematics developed, and their contribution to both the history and current practice of the subject; and (5) apply their knowledge and understanding of the cultural and historical development of mathematics in their teaching and learning planning, programming and activities.

 - Typically this unit is assessed in the following ways: (1) workshop presentation, and teaching resource; (2) critical analysis and teaching resource; and (3) peer assessment, and review.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the assignment task and research essay components of the unit, as specified in the unit outline, for the workshop presentation, and teaching resource, critical analysis and teaching resource, and peer assessment, and review components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the workshop presentation, and teaching resource, critical analysis and teaching resource, and peer assessment, and review components.